What is enterprise integration and why is it important?

 Interest in enterprise integration solutions started in the early days of application management.
 Integration was an aspirational goal and focused primarily on data integration, especially within the manufacturing sector where computer-integrated manufacturing (CIM) was taking off.

 By the 1990s, enterprise integration became a focal point as businesses grappled with a multitude of applications, all working in isolation from each other.
 The value of integrating these disparate systems to create unity across the enterprise was clear.
 However, initial efforts to integrate systems involved point-to-point integrations from one business application to another, using data integration software.
 This linear approach did not address the objective of building and maintaining a consistent and secure integration framework for the entire enterprise.

 Today, enterprise integration has become a strategic imperative, especially given the exponential growth of disparate applications and data as companies adopt more cloud solutions.
 Many CIOs view enterprise integration as the cornerstone to unlocking greater responsiveness and agility.

-Enterprise integration is quickly gaining ground, with organisations around the world incorporating the strategy to optimise efficiencies and transform their businesses.
+Enterprise integration is quickly gaining ground, with organizations around the world incorporating the strategy to optimize efficiencies and transform their businesses.

 streamlined business processes cited as top benefit of integration